UntilWeAllComeHome/clustering_algorithms/README.md

 Here are a few example visualizations of the output from using the different algorithms against a dataset containing US Nuclear Power Plants.

-K-Means with 5 clusters (means in white):
+K-Means for the Nuclear Powerpoint Dataset with 5 clusters (means in white):

 ![K-Means](sample_outputs/k_means.gif)

-K-Menoids with 5 clusters (menoids in white):
+K-Menoids for the Nuclear Powerpoint Dataset with 5 clusters (menoids in white):

 ![K-Menoids](sample_outputs/k_medoids.gif)

-Rilpey's K against the Nuclear Powerpoint Dataset and the synthetically generated, evenly distributed data:
+Rilpey's K against the Nuclear Powerpoint Dataset (in the input_file folder) and the synthetically generated, evenly distributed data:

 ![Ripley's K](sample_outputs/Ripley_K_Duel.png)